Visiting Izabel Rosa Pereira, 114, Brazil’s Oldest Living Person

 At the age of 94, she moved in with her youngest daughter.
 At the age of 106, she fell and fractured her femur, requiring surgery.
 The significant loss of mobility and autonomy necessitated more specialized support, prompting her move into a nursing home.

 As of January 2024, she had 11 grandchildren, six great-grandchildren, and three great-great-grandchildren.
 When asked about the secret of her longevity, she attributed it to being consistently mindful of her diet, particularly avoiding overeating, especially in the evenings.
-One of her favorite foods is fish.
+One of her favorite foods was fish.

 RECOGNITION